buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedMgmtElements/Types/IfcProjectOrderTypeEnum.md

 # IfcProjectOrderTypeEnum

-An _IfcProjectOrderTypeEnum_ is a list of the types of project order that may be identified.
+An _IfcProjectOrderTypeEnum_ is a list of the types of project order that may be identified.<!-- end of definition -->

 > HISTORY New enumeration in IFC2x2.

 ## Items